obsidianmd/obsidian-maps/README.md

   - "lat"
 ```

-If you store your properties as two separate `longitude` and `latitude` properties you can combine them with a formula property, by defining it as an array of coordinates: `[longitude,latitude]`.
+If you store your properties as separate `longitude` and `latitude` properties you can combine them with a formula property by defining it as an array of coordinates: `[longitude,latitude]`.

 ### Icons